ArnieSchmucker/Mantis_Robot/README.md

-place Mantis_Robot and Functions in a single folder named Mantis_Robot
+place Mantis_Robot.ino and Functions.ino in a single folder named Mantis_Robot